 Measure: Students receiving hearing and vision screening, increase the referral follow-up rate.
-Result:

-Hearing and Vision Referral Follow-up
+Hear ing and Vision Referral Follow-up

-FY 2018 FY 2 FY 2019 FY 2020
+FY 2018 FY 2 .019 F Y 2020

 Actual Target Actual Target Actual

 28% 33% TBD 38% TBD

 Desired Outcome: Organizational culture and climate are supportive and nurturing and provide a safe and healthy environment for all students and staff.